 There are several alternatives to the foam roller which may be used for myofascial release.
-This includes the use of everyday objects such as hard water bottles and massage sticks, as well as more advanced equipment like the Theragun.
+Options include the use of everyday objects such as hard water bottles and massage sticks, as well as more advanced equipment like a massage gun.
 No matter the alternative object used, the goal of the activity is to address muscle soreness and tightness, and aid in recovery.

 Understanding the mechanism behind foam rolling and its benefits allows for better and more mindful use of this intervention.
 The available foam roller alternatives address equipment inaccessibility and allow individuals to target smaller muscle areas that large rollers may not be able to reach.

 Foam rollers address tight muscles or painful knots known as trigger points by placing the target areas under the foam roller and slowly rolling over the tight areas.

 The sustained pressure on targeted fascia (the connective tissue that surrounds muscles, nerves, and blood vessels) releases the restriction, and allows for reduction of pain and greater range of motion.
 This process of relieving trigger points by sustained pressure is called myofascial release.

 Myofascial release is an alternative medicine therapy used to address skeletal muscle problems such as pain and limitation in motion.
 The fascia, in a healthy condition, is relaxed and wavy in nature.
 It provides cushion and reduces friction between muscles upon contraction.
 The fascia becomes tight due to a multitude of reasons such as trauma, chronic strain, and immobility.